 A FILM IN ISOLATION

-When it became known that due to the pandemic all educational institutions in the Netherlands had to close their doors, I sent an open letter to the students of Maastricht with an idea for a film about night thoughts during isolation.
-There were a lot of replies and I met seven young students with different backgrounds than me, who all somehow ended up in Maastricht.
-Together we started to write about our nights and discussed the conditions in the world via (video) calling; personal circumstances, but also general philosophies on life and the world we live in.
-These are the stories of Paula, Elda, Maya, Joia, Ena, Daphne and myself.
+When it became known that due to the pandemic all educational institutions in the Netherlands had to close their doors, I sent an open letter to the students of Maastricht with an idea for a film about thoughts during isolation nights.
+And so I met seven young students with different backgrounds, who all somehow ended up living near, without any of us knowing.
+Together we started writing down our nights and discussed the rapidly distorting world over the phone.
+We then worked with actors who recorded those words and I began building worlds of clay, to illustrate them.

-Nightingales, or Nachtegalen in Dutch, is an English-language short film with Dutch subtitles.
-It takes about eighteen minutes in total, in which twelve music-led chapters take you through the nights of lockdown students.
-There are diary fragments and poems, voiced by actors.
-The music, which, like the story, originates from various human songbirds, was composed and sung by me.
-The twelve worlds of clay and fabric through which the tales are told, were made in collaboration with my brother.
+Nightingales, or Nachtegalen became an eighteen minute documentary, in which twelve music-led chapters take you through the nights of locked down lives.
+There are diary fragments and poems, worries and questions.
+The music, which, like the story, originates from various human songbirds, was composed, sung and recorded by me (without a mask).

-Nightingales was made in April 2020 in collaboration with Quirine Racké and Helena Muskens, voiced by: Claire Vrijenhoek, Anne van der Vegt, Marthe Thys, Andrea Vass, Marieke Ornelis and myself, after the diaries of Daphne van Woenzel, Jóia Boode, Maya Jagger, Paula Seidensticker, Ena Lalic, Elda Zavalani and myself.
+Nightingales was created in April 2020 in collaboration with Quirine Racké and Helena Muskens, voiced by Claire Vrijenhoek, Anne van der Vegt, Marthe Thys, Andrea Vass, Marieke Ornelis and myself, after the diaries of Daphne van Woenzel, Jóia Boode, Maya Jagger, Paula Seidensticker, Ena Lalic, Elda Zavalani and myself.